-If you have a factory, church, apartment complex, hospital, clinic, school, or one of many other commercial businesses, emergency lighting is required by OSHA.
-OSHA is the Occupational Safety and Health Administration that sets such requirements so there are clear exit routes from any point within a workplace.
-The NFPA, or National Fire Protection Association sets safety regulations as well for commercial buildings.
+Suppose you have a factory, church, apartment complex, hospital, clinic, school, or one of many other commercial businesses.
+In that case, emergency lighting is required by OSHA.
+OSHA is the Occupational Safety and Health Administration that sets such requirements, so there are clear exit routes from any point within a workplace.
+The NFPA, or National Fire Protection Association, sets safety regulations as well for commercial buildings.
 You'll need the help of an experienced electrician like us to help you understand your commercial lighting and emergency lighting responsibilities.

 Emergency Inverters For Lighting

 The exits signs and other emergency lights can be powered by an emergency inverter which stores power for emergency use.
 However, it only offers a shorter period of power, about 90 minutes.
 But it can provide power for large sections of lighting over long distances.
-This is useful for evacuating the building and ensuring your main systems are shut down until the power goes back on.
+This is useful for evacuating the building and ensuring your primary systems are shut down until the power comes back on.

 Commercial Emergency Backup Generators

-You'll get a longer power supply, in fact for days at a time, with a commercial emergency backup generator.
+You'll get a longer power supply, in fact, for days at a time, with a commercial emergency backup generator.
 This is very important if you have refrigerated or frozen assets or need to keep computer equipment and the HVAC system running.
-The system can run on propane, diesel, or be tied into the natural gas lines from the utility company.
-These generators are well made today, offering a seamless, quiet, and efficient function when the main power system goes out.
+The system can run on propane, diesel, or be tied into the utility company's natural gas lines.
+These generators are well made today, offering a seamless, quiet, and efficient function when the primary power system goes out.

 Emergency Lights With Battery Backup

 You can install LED lamps, halogen, or incandescent emergency lights that are individually battery operated.
 They are not installed into the primary lighting system but operate separately for emergency use only.
 You get the same 90 minutes average power time as with the inverter.
 It's a great option if all you need are emergency lights to keep you on the right side of safety code regulations.